DevOps-B-34/QNA/README.md

   6.have you deployed application on kubernetes? \
   7.what is cluster ip? \
   8.have you deployed application on kubernetes? \
   9.what are the objects in k8s?
+  10.have you done any deployment on k8s?

 --------------------------------------------------------------------------------------------------------------------------------------------------------

   ###  Manoj Beniwal : (Sharad sir)